 English Shepherds are descendants of Shepherd dogs from England and Scotland.
 They are related to other dogs, such as Scotch Collies, Border Collies, and Australian Shepherds.
 They herd livestock and hunt vermin for English and Scottish settlers.

 English Shepherds are highly trainable.

-They like to work and they want to make their owners happy.
+They like to work, and the English Shepherd personality wants to make their owners happy.
 They are alert dogs that make devoted family watchdogs.

-Like all dogs, the ES breed requires a commitment from its owner.
+Like all dogs, the English Shepherd requires commitment from its owner.
 Their grooming needs are relatively minimal, but they are active dogs that require a lot of exercise.